ivuorinen/starred/README.md

 ## Ruby

 - [KrauseFx/FxLifeSheet](https://github.com/KrauseFx/FxLifeSheet) - Tracking the key metrics of my life
-- [Lissy93/Brewfile](https://github.com/Lissy93/Brewfile) - 🍺 My Brewfile, for installing all packages required for development maching on MacOS via Homebrew
+- [Lissy93/Brewfile](https://github.com/Lissy93/Brewfile) - 🍺 My list of packages to be installed on MacOS via Homebrew, for the ultimate dev setup
 - [adamcooke/staytus](https://github.com/adamcooke/staytus) - 💡 An open source solution for publishing the status of your services
 - [huginn/huginn](https://github.com/huginn/huginn) - Create agents that monitor and act on your behalf.
 Your agents are standing by!
 - [joeyates/imap-backup](https://github.com/joeyates/imap-backup) - Backup and Migrate IMAP Email Accounts